Read on for useful resources you should never travel without

 The type of trip you’re heading on will determine the type of luggage you’ll need to bring with you.
 However, these are a few of my go-to suitcases and travel bags that have served me well through 50 countries and counting.

-• Patagonia Black Hole Duffel Bag: This duffel is GENIUS, I would recommend bringing it on every single trip.
-It packs down super small into its own pocket, so you can throw it in your carry-on or personal item on your way there, and use it as its own checked bag or additional carry-on to store all your souvenirs on your way home.
-Plus it’s high quality, durable, and will last forever.
+- Paravel Fold-Up Duffel Bag: This duffel is GENIUS, I would recommend bringing it on every single trip.
+It packs down super small into itself and weighs almost nothing, so you can throw it in your carry-on or personal item on your way there, and use it as its own checked bag or additional carry-on to store all your souvenirs on your way home.
+Plus it’s high-quality, durable, and will last forever.
 As someone who loves to go shopping on trips, this bag is consistently a life saver.

-• Trendy and Functional DaypackThis is a super cute brown leather daypack with a laptop slot and plenty of secure inner pockets.
+- Trendy and Functional Daypack: If you’re going on a longer trip or are looking for a specific aesthetic that the Paravel Fold-Up Backpack just doesn’t hit, this is a super cute brown leather daypack with a laptop slot and plenty of secure inner pockets.
 It’s inexpensive on Amazon, looks great in photos and makes me look waaay trendier than I really am.
-I bring it on all my trips!
+It’s a little larger and more cumbersome than the Paravel daypack but it’s really cute and has its own laptop sleeve which is a plus – I bring it on many of my trips!

 Essential Travel Items